xavimb/ab-testing/README.md

 var testObject = ABTesting.createTest([
 	{
-		name: 'A',
+		name: 'A', 		// This name has to be unique across all the tests
-		weight: 0.1 // if not set, the default value is 0.5 },
+		weight: 0.1 	// If not set, the default value is 0.5 },
 	{
 		name: 'B',
-		weight: 0.9 // if not set, the default value is 0.5 }
+		weight: 0.9
+	}
 ]);
 ```